 Have completed or be in the process of completing all science prerequisite courses as listed on our Prospective Students page

-Attained a Graduate Records Exam score of at least 148 each on the verbal and quantitative sections and 3.5 on the writing section
+Complete the Graduate Record Exam – a score of 148 each on the verbal and quantitative sections and 3.5 on the writing section is recommended

-Complete at least 45 hours of volunteer or paid work/observation of physical therapy practice with at least 20 of those hours in a setting that is not an outpatient clinic
+Complete at least 40 hours of volunteer or paid work/observation of physical therapy practice in at least TWO (2) distinctly different PT clinics or settings (treating different patient populations) under the supervision of a licensed physical therapist.

 Complete an ODU graduate admissions application in addition to the Physical Therapist Centralized Application Service (PTCAS)